The Establishment of Davis County Cooperative Society

 January 1, 1935

 Brother Charles as he is affectionately referred to by DCCS members, became convinced the church had erred in abandoning the practices of United Order, Consecration, and Plural marriage.
 He published many documents and traveled for a number of years teaching people his beliefs.
 Charles was eventually excommunicated from the LDS Church in 1928 for teaching doctrines contrary to the beliefs of the church.
-His son Elden was eventually converted to his beliefs throughout this time.
+His son Elden was eventually converted to his father's beliefs.

 In 1932, Elden was working for the railroad and made the acquaintance of a Mr. Krous, who was a pattern maker.
 Krous told him about an 8 acre property with a house and orchard he owned East of Bountiful, Utah and he was interested in renting it out.
 Elden signed a lease with Mr. Krous and his family moved to the property just east of Bountiful in Davis County which is known to DCCS members now as the Home Place.

 As a younger man Elden Kingston was also a dedicated member of the LDS Church.
 He had a strong desire to live the covenant of consecration after promising to do so in the LDS temple in 1932.
 In the Law of Consecration, a person voluntarily dedicates all their time and property to God for the building up of His Kingdom on the Earth.
 Elden attempted to do so by offering all he had to his LDS Bishop and then his Stake President.
 However, the LDS Church was not living consecration at the time and he was refused both times.

 Elden then went to J. Leslie Broadbent, who was the head of the Council of Friends or Priesthood Council organized by John Woolley.
 Broadbent told Elden the Council was unable to accept his offer to consecrate his belongings through them.
 After this final refusal, Elden held onto his desire to live United Order but realized he could not truly live in this condition with just himself or his family.
 He would have to help create a condition where others could join and live it as well.